What we know about the suspect in the Saugus High School shooting

-Sheriff Alex Villanueva said in a press conference Thursday morning that the suspect has been identified as a 16 year-old Asian male that is a student at the school and today is his birthday.
+Sheriff Alex Villanueva said in a press conference Thursday morning that the suspect has been identified as a 16-year-old male who is a student at the school and Thursday is his birthday.

 Witnesses and video surveillance identified the suspect.

-At least six people were shot, one fatally, and one amongst the 6 injured is the suspect after shooting himself in the head.
+Authorities said the suspect shot five fellow students, two fatally, at Saugus High School before turning the .45-caliber handgun on his own head.

-Video shows the shooter pull out a gun in the quad and shoot the victims with a 45 caliber semi-automatic pistol, with no more bullets left.
+Officials said video shows the shooter pull out a gun in the quad and shoot the victims with the gun, with no more bullets left.

-Captain Ken Wegener said in the press conference Thursday morning that a search warrant is being conducted at the suspect's house, and his girlfriend and mother are currently at the local police station for questioning.
+Capt.
+Ken Wegener said during the press conference that a search warrant was being conducted at the suspect's house, and his girlfriend and mother were at the local police station for questioning.

 What we know about the suspect in the Saugus High School shooting